lindenbergresearch/Rack/README.md

 __This is an experimental version of Rack, use it 'as is' and on your own risk.
 Save your patches and backup files.__

-## 2. Generel information
+## 2. General information
 ---

 Please note the following points before starting:

 - this is an experimental release mainly to explore the possibilities of the Apple architecture
 - Apple Silicon based Mac's are able to run the current version of VCV Rack fine while using Rosetta 2.
-The only drawback is that the performance is not optimized for that plattform, despite it runs very fast.
+The only drawback is that the performance is not optimized for that platform, despite it runs very fast.
 For production usage I recommend using an official build: [VCV website](https://vcvrack.com/)
 - all online functions have been **disabled** (Update, Login etc.)
 - no current available plugins build for the official release will work with this version, because they are not binary compatible.
 You have them compile yourself or use a prebuild binary.
 - to avoid clashes this version uses a different folder to store data and plugins: __~/Documents/Rack.arm64__